hjmjohnson/UMBC_HW3/README.md

 You will:
 1. Make an account on github.com (http://www.wikihow.com/Create-an-Account-on-GitHub)
 1. Make a new public repo in your new github account called "UMBC_HW3" (see https://help.github.com/articles/create-a-repo/)
-1. Invite ( https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/ ) to contribute to your newly created repository.
+1. Invite the user "ysyoo" to contribute to your newly created repository (see https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/ ) .
 1. On your local computer, configure git to remember how to give you attribution for your work.
 (See section "GIT ATTRIBUTION" near the bottom of this page.
 1. Clone starting files from my reference repository
       1. ```bash git clone https://github.com/hjmjohnson.git```